 The Disney Channel is an American pay television network that serves as the flagship property of owner Disney Branded Television, a unit of the Disney General Entertainment Content division of The Walt Disney Company.
-Here is a (very) brief history of Disney Channel, its shows, original movies and more.
+Here is a (very) brief history of the Disney Channel, its shows, original movies and more.

 The Disney Channel launched nationally as a premium channel at 7:00 a.m.
 Eastern Time on April 18, 1983.
 At its launch, Disney Channel was a novel concept—a cable channel dedicated not just to entertainment, but specifically to children’s programming.
 It originated as a premium channel that subscribers had to pay an extra fee to receive.
 By 1986, the channel had transitioned into a basic cable channel, expanding its reach and viewership.